9 people are interested

-The Mississippi Senior Medicare Patrol is in need of retired professionals to help teach other seniors to prevent, detect and report possible Medicare fraud, abuse and waste.
-Volunteers are needed to conduct short presentations on Medicare fraud at senior centers, retirement communities, churches, etc. in their own communities.
-Volunteers are also needed for help with community outreach events like health fairs and senior expos to spread awareness about the SMP program.
-Free training and materials are provided.
-Volunteer around your schedule.
+Are you retired and looking for a flexible volunteer opportunity?
+Mississippi Senior Medicare Patrol needs retired professionals to help educate Medicare beneficiaries in their own communities about Medicare fraud and other healthcare-related scams.
+SMP volunteers receive training on the basics of Medicare fraud and other healthcare scams to conduct short presentations at senior centers, retirement communities, churches, etc. Volunteers are also provided materials for help with community events such as health fairs and senior expos to spread awareness about the SMP program.

-The Mississippi Senior Medicare Patrol is a federal grant program, sponsored by eQHealth Solutions, with corporate offices in Baton Rouge, LA and Jackson, MS. For more information, please contact Sunny Lawless 877-272-8720 or visit stopmedicarefraud.org.
+Senior Medicare Patrol is a federal grant program through the Administration for Community Living.
+In Mississippi, SMP is sponsored by AdviseWell, Inc. with corporate offices in New Orleans, LA.
+For more information, please contact Sunny Lawless at 877-272-8720 or visit www.stopmedicarefraud.org.

 Senior Medicare Patrol programs help Medicare and Medicaid beneficiaries prevent, detect and report health care fraud.
 In doing so, they not only protect older persons, they also help preserve the integrity of the Medicare and Medicaid programs.
 Because this work often requires face-to-face contact to be most effective, SMPs nationwide recruit and teach nearly 5,000 volunteers every year to help in this effort.
 Most SMP volunteers are both retired and Medicare beneficiaries and thus well-positioned to assist their peers.